Bonner County Daily Bee: The Daily Bee

 In 1961, Ernest Gale "Pete" and Adell "Dellie" Thompson moved from North Dakota to Coeur d'Alene, lured by a job at the Kootenai County Leader.
 Thompson moved to Sandpoint a short time later where he went to work for the News-Bulletin.
 He stayed until 1965 when he bought half interest in a local print shop.
 Thompson would soon buy the entire business, moved to a larger facility and renamed it to Pend Oreille Printers.'

 In June 1966, the Thompsons launched The Beehive in response to a move by the News-Bulletin for a key ad account held by Thompson's print shop.
-The paper's name from from a comment made by their typesetter, Jeannie Hottel.
+The paper's name from a comment made by their typesetter, Jeannie Hottel.
 "Call it the Beehive," she said.
 "You sure stirred up a hornet's nest."'
 Initially,The Beehive was a freesheet with a circulation around 1,900.
 Thompson soon started charging two cents a copy to cover distribution.

 In 1967, the Beehive was renamed to the Sandpoint Daily Bee.
 A year later the paper moved offices, added new equipment and contracted with United Press International.
 By March 1975, the Daily Bee had a circulation was around 2,500.

 Thompson acquired the News-Bulletin in July 1975, Priest River Times in November 1976, and the Bonners Ferry Herald in December 1977.
 He sold his four papers in July 1984 to Duane Hagadone of Hagadone Media Group.
 The News-Bulletin was discontinued in October 1984 because its subscriptions numbers were in decline as the Daily Bee's numbers grew to over 5,000.
 In 1988, the Sandpoint Daily Bee was renamed to the Bonner County Daily Bee.
+In 2021, Hagadone died.